google/WebFundamentals/src/content/en/updates/2015/03/push-notifications-on-the-open-web.md

 We've subscribed to push messages and our service worker is ready to show a notification, so it's time to send a push message through FCM.

-There is only applicable to the browsers using FCM.
+This is only applicable to the browsers using FCM.

 When you send the `PushSubscription.endpoint` variable to your server, the endpoint for FCM is special.
 It has a parameter on the end of the URL which